pearu/f2py/doc/fparser2.rst

 ========

-Fparser2 provides support for parsing Fortran up to and including Fortran 2003 through the `Fortran2003` module.
+Fparser2 provides support for parsing Fortran up to and including Fortran 2003.
 This is implemented in the Fortran2003.py `file`__ and contains an entirely separate parser that includes rules for Fortran 2003 syntax.
 Support for Fortran 2008 is being added in the Fortran2008.py `file`__ which extends the